TotallyNotAHaxxer/EXIF-Stegonography-and-image-injection/README.md

 # Starting out with the basics

-> What is stenography?
+> What is stegonography?

-Stenography is a process hackers or in some cases organizations use to hide data inside of images, this can be something as small as an encrypted or base64 encoded message to someone, or something as big as a data leak and ZIP file which can execute remote code or holds very very important data. in most cases hackers or digital forensics experts will use stenography to encode and inject malicous payloads like the rubber ducky payload into images to gain remote access to a computer
+Stegonography is a process hackers or in some cases organizations use to hide data inside of images, this can be something as small as an encrypted or base64 encoded message to someone, or something as big as a data leak and ZIP file which can execute remote code or holds very very important data. in most cases hackers or digital forensics experts will use stegonography to encode and inject malicous payloads like the rubber ducky payload into images to gain remote access to a computer

 > How can this aid hackers in attacks and how is this better than normal malware?